stovak/stovak/README.md

 - 🔭 My Book: [Drupal 7 Mobile Web Development Beginner’s Guide][book]!
 - 🌱 I’m currently learning whatever I can 🤣
 - 👯 I’m looking to collaborate with other developers and/or screenwriters
-- 🥅 2023 Goals: Film a feature movie on my iPhone
+- 🥅 2024 Goals: Finish the feature movie I started in 2023 on my iPhone
 - ⚡ Fun fact: I love to write.
 Anything.
 Code, fiction, tweets, comedy whatever.

 ### Connect with me: